What is Stop Motions of Loom?

+A stop motion in a loom is an essential auxiliary mechanism that automatically stops the loom whenever a fault occurs in warp, weft, or other mechanisms during weaving.
+It is a series of safety mechanisms on a loom.
 Stop motions are used in the interest of quality and productivity; stopping the loom immediately in case of some problem.
+The purpose of stop motion is to maintain fabric quality, avoid production waste, and enhance weaving efficiency by halting the loom immediately upon yarn faults.
+There are two types of stop motion; warp stop motion and weft stop motion.
 The warp stop motion will stop the loom in case any warp yarn breaks, avoiding excessive damage to the warp threads.
 The weft stop motion stops the loom in the event of weft breakage or exhaustion of yarn in the weft package.
 In this article I will discuss about different types of weft stop motion.

 Types of Weft Stop Motion: